 The Classification of Instructional Programs (CIP) taxonomy categorizes fields and programs of study.
 This analysis tracks three separate CIP categories: Mechanic and Repair Technologies (CIP 47), Precision Production (48), and Transportation and Material Moving (49).

-Job opening estimates are obtained from EMSI proprietary data sources and include job openings attributed to both industry growth and attrition (individuals leaving their position).
+Job opening estimates are obtained from EMSI proprietary data sources and include job openings attributed to both industry growth and replacement (individuals leaving their position).
 Completion data are obtained from EMSI and originate from the National Center for Education Statistics.
 Job openings data represent point-in-time estimates of the labor market for each career and generally illustrate market conditions.
-Individuals completing a specific post-secondary training program may not necessarily be seeking a job in the corresponding industry field, and data on job openings may not reflect actual totals because some employers fill positions without advertisements.
+In 2017, EMSI made substantial changes to how it estimates job openings by incorporating new data released by the U.S. Bureau of Labor Statistics based on a methodology that is more sensitive to non-traditional career paths.
+Individuals completing a specific post-secondary training program may not necessarily be seeking a job in the corresponding industry field.
+Data on job openings may not reflect actual totals because some employers fill positions without advertisements.